vlasscontreras/php-trainer/README.md

 array_shift(array &$array): mixed
 ```

-It will return the first element of the array, and will remove it from the array.
+It will return the first element of the array and will remove it from the array.
 Numeric keys will be renumbered accordingly.

 ```php
 $array = [